EC KAC

-Klagenfurt Athletic Sports Club or EC KAC (Klagenfurter Athletiksport Club) is a professional ice hockey team in the ICE Hockey League.
-The team plays their home games in Klagenfurt, Carinthia, Austria at Stadthalle Klagenfurt.
+Klagenfurt Athletic Sports Club or EC KAC (Klagenfurter Athletiksport Club) is an Austrian professional ice hockey team in the ICE Hockey League.
+The team plays their home games in Klagenfurt, Carinthia, Austria at Stadthalle.
 EC KAC has won the most Austrian ice hockey Championships, a total of 32 times including 11 consecutive titles from 1964 to 1974, and four consecutive from 1985 to 1988.
 Most recently they won it in 2021.